Events 1970 - 1999

 1977 - PAMBER HEATH WOMEN'S INSTITUTE FORMED > A branch of the Women's Institute was formed at the Memorial Hall, Pamber Heath for the benefit of women in the village.
 ITEM 0326 SOURCE: Documents ref.
 96M96/81 and 96M96/81/1, Hampshire Record Office.

-1977 - 'I DON'T BELIEVE IN SPOON-FEEDING THEM (VOTERS)' > Quote from parish councillor, Mrs Cassie Waterman, in response to public relations idea from Charles Byart about checking draft electoral register to see if anyone had been left off.
+1977 - 'I DON'T BELIEVE IN SPOON-FEEDING THEM (VOTERS)' > Quote from parish councilor, Mrs Cassie Waterman, in response to public relations idea from Charles Byart about checking draft electoral register to see if anyone had been left off.
 ITEM 0016 SOURCE: Basingstoke Gazette, 4th of January, 1977.

 1977 - ANGRY VILLAGERS OPPOSE IMPSTONE ROAD SCHEME > Plans by Hampshire planners to compulsory purchase a strip of Silchester Common to widen Impstone road met with fears over safety.
-Villagers and parish councillors joined forces to protest.
+Villagers and parish councilors joined forces to protest.
 ITEM 0016 Basingstoke Gazette, 11th of January, 1977.

 1977 - 'FAIRY GODMOTHER' SAVES 'WHITE ELEPHANT' > Anonymous benefactor provided a £1000 interest-free loan to allow completion of new village hall.
 ITEM 0016 SOURCE: Basingstoke Gazette, 18th of January, 1977.

-1977 - OBJECTION TO LINKING OF IMPSTONE ROAD WITH BURNEY BIT > Parish Councillors fear Hampshire County Council will link Impstone Road to Burney Bit.
+1977 - OBJECTION TO LINKING OF IMPSTONE ROAD WITH BURNEY BIT > Parish Councilors fear Hampshire County Council will link Impstone Road to Burney Bit.
 Objection already lodged with Secretary of State for Transport.
 ITEM 0016 SOURCE: Basingstoke Gazette, 21st of January, 1977.

 1977 - NEW VILLAGE HALL CEILING TO BE INSTALLED > Start to be made on installing ceiling in new village hall this week.
 Wood floor will follow.
 Scale of charges being worked out for hire of new hall by management committee. £22,000 total cost of building.
 ITEM 0016 SOURCE: Basingstoke Gazette, 8th of February, 1977.